ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-31-can-use-cassandra-big-data-world.md

 If *memtable* contents limit is exceeded (that is configurable), the data is flushed to the permanent storage (*SSTable*) and the commit log is purged.
 Commit log itself is used for recovery of in-memory information after power outage or other hardware failures.

-The key point here is that Cassandra does the memory-first writes, so it’s extremely fast.
+The key point here is that Cassandra does the memory-first writes, so it's extremely fast.

 Assume, we are working with data in the area of Internet of Things (IoT).
 So, initially we have many sensors and other devices liked over wired connections, network (WiFi) or Bluetooth.
 Initially, we need to gather their real-time data for further processing in the single place.
 Sensor values should be written to storage as fast as possible, because new data is expected soon.
 And Cassandra provides this ability.

 ## Cassandra data requests

 There is a special subset of SQL created for querying.
-It is called CQL and though from the first sight it looks more like SQL, that’s not really true.
-It’s very limited in syntax and functionality.
+It is called CQL and though from the first sight it looks more like SQL, that's not really true.
+It's very limited in syntax and functionality.
 For instance, the latest versions of Cassandra have no joins and support aggregation only within a single partition.
-So there is no way to find maximum, sum or average within the whole dataset using CQL, and that means no real-time data analysis.But you don’t expect key-value storage would deal with it out-of-the-box, right?
+So there is no way to find maximum, sum or average within the whole dataset using CQL, and that means no real-time data analysis.But you don't expect key-value storage would deal with it out-of-the-box, right?

 In conclusion we could mark two key points here:

 1. As CQL is limited, you need to model the tables to fit the queries needed for support.
 It means that you should forget about RDBMS normalization.
 One table per query type is a typical scenario, so that many tables may repeat the same data.
 Seriously, you need to think over use-cases along with business analysts thoroughly [before database tables creation](http://www.datastax.com/dev/blog/basic-rules-of-cassandra-data-modeling).
 2. You need some external tools to analyze data (aggregation, joining data from multiple tables, etc.) .
 What we recommend to use, is Cassandra data processing via [Apache Spark](http://spark.apache.org/).
 You can analyze data via Spark streaming batches directly, or retrieve the whole Cassandra data via Spark to be put in the HDFS first.
 The decision also depends on your development team skills.
 Assume, we have skilled DBAs with strong SQL background.
 So it would be more effective to simply put data in HDFS first and do analytics using [Apache Hive](https://hive.apache.org/) HQL queries later.
-Or, another case, you have senior scala developers in your team and you’d prefer to have scala Spark jobs for analytics instead.
+Or, another case, you have senior scala developers in your team and you'd prefer to have scala Spark jobs for analytics instead.

 ## Working with IoT time series data